xtompok/PySide6_QML_tutorial/README.md

 ## About (EN)
 The text is in czech due to primarily targeting Czech students.
 Source code and comments is in english.
 Feel free to ask me if you can't understand any part.
-Translations, comments and contributions are welcomed.
+Translations, comments and contributions are welcome.

 ## O tomto návodu
 Tutoriál pro používání Qt Quick v Pythonu pomocí PySide2, primárně zaměřen na